-As noted above and in the statement of activities, the cost of all governmental activities during the period from inception November 3, 2022 to September 30, 2023 was \$60,226.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$37,511.
 The costs of the District's activities were funded by program revenues which were comprised of Developer contributions.